Deformation procedure for scalar fields in cosmology: The deformation procedure

 \section{The deformation procedure}

-The now turn attention to the deformation procedure introduced in Ref.~\cite{blm}.
-The idea is to bring the methodology behind the deformation procedure to FRW cosmology, with the motivation that since the deformation change the original scalar field model, in the cosmological scenario it will also change the cosmic evolution.
+Now we turn our attention to the deformation procedure introduced in Ref.~\cite{blm}.
+The idea is to bring the methodology behind the deformation procedure to FLRW cosmology, with the motivation that since the deformation change the original scalar field model, in the cosmological scenario it will also change the cosmic evolution.
 The approach may then be used to find families of soluble cosmological models, driven by a single real scalar field.

 We follow the original work \cite{blm}, but now we start with the Einstein-Hilbert action (\ref{model}).
 We deform the scalar field using $\phi =f({\wt\phi})$, with $f$ being the deformation function, a real function of the new field $\wt\phi.$ We suppose that $f:{\bf R}\to {\bf R}$ is bijective, thus invertible and differentiable.